Block 1 Hero Preview — Portable Battery vs Generator CA

 Carbon Monoxide Rules Out Indoor Operation

-Gas generators must be positioned at least 20 feet from any window or door to prevent carbon monoxide poisoning — a critical safety requirement that renders them impractical in most California suburban lots and apartment complexes.
-According to the CDC, generator-related carbon monoxide poisoning causes hundreds of deaths and thousands of hospitalizations annually in the US, with spikes during power outage events.
+Gas generators must be positioned at least 20 feet from any window or door to prevent carbon monoxide poisoning — CDC and CPSC guidance that's non-negotiable and often impractical on smaller California suburban lots.
+The CDC reports hundreds of CO poisoning deaths and thousands of hospitalizations annually in the US, with generators a leading cause.
 Battery stations are fully safe indoors with zero emissions.

 What a Typical PSPS Event Looks Like